abcrun/whiskers/CHANGE.md

 ### Version (0.2.0)

-	* Add supports to complex template with muti datas.
+	* Add supports to templates groups.
 	* Add supports to AMD and CommonJS.
 	* optimize some RegExp.